SAA-SDT/TS-EAS-subteam-notes/ead-subteam/working-documents/ead-subteam-overview.md

 This includes fixing bugs in EAD3, considering and implementing requests from the community, maintaining documentation, and communicating with the EAD user community.

-For 2019-2020, this will also include initial considerations with regard to a potential major revision of EAD within the next  years.
+For 2020-2021, this will also include initial considerations with regard to a potential major revision of EAD within the next  years.

-## Team membership 2019-2020:
+## Team membership 2020-2021:
 - Alexander Duryee
+- Anna McCormick
 - Caitlin Rizzo
 - Karin Bredenberg (TS-EAS co-chair)
 - Kerstin Arnold (EAD team lead)